PDLPorters/devops/NOTES.md

 - [ ] add `xt/00-check-changelog.t` test
 - [ ] add `.gitignore`
 - [ ] add a test to check that `pdldoc` indexing works for the new dist
+- [ ] make sure all the configuration options for BAD values are tried by Travis-CI (settings are in `perldl.conf`)

 [pdl split meta-issue](https://github.com/PDLPorters/pdl/issues/119)
 ```